bcbnz/django-email-auth/docs/index.rst

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with django-email-auth.
-If not, see http://www.gnu.org/licenses/.
+Version 3 of the GNU General Public License is available `here <gpl3.rst>`_, or online (along with any later versions) at http://www.gnu.org/licenses/.